Natural Language Interfaces for Databases: What Changes for SQL-Literate Users?: Conflicts of Interest

 \section{Conflicts of Interest}

-The authors have no financial interest in either product and no professional affiliation with either company.
-Snowflake was chosen purely as a representative SQL platform, which, at the time of the experiment, did not include any NL2SQL capabilities in their Web UI.
+SQL-LLM is a deployed system that we evaluate under a pseudonym, a condition of the anonymity promised to its provider.
+The authors have no financial interest in, and no professional affiliation with, the provider of SQL-LLM or with Snowflake.
+Snowflake was chosen as a representative SQL platform, which, at the time of the experiment, did not include any Text-to-SQL capabilities in its Web UI; the comparison evaluates interface paradigms, not vendors.